mikemikezhu/eicu_harmonize/README.md

 - Some drugs share the same identity (e.g. "aspirin" and "acetylsalicylic acid"), and patient data can be merged across all identities of said medications.
 - The dosage information in the drug names can be disregarded (e.g. "aspirin 10 mg").

 This project aims to combine drug names with the same identity and harmonize the eICU dataset, making it easier for researchers to train models effectively.
+The harmonized eICU dataset can be downloaded at https://drive.google.com/file/d/1tpvntkx4nCUISEvHvCOOw4UgLELNuM9b/view?usp=sharing.

 ## Impute Missing Drug Names